 - Professors and students from Atlantic Region universities have been stressing the great need for more published academic literature concerning Atlantic Aboriginal economic development.
 Two volumes of the AAEDIRP research have been published by Fernwood Publishing.
 Fernwood is a leading academic publisher in Atlantic Canada of books on First Nations issues.

-In 2016, Atlantic region university partners signed a Memorandum of Understanding (MOU) with the AAEDIRP/APCFNC.
+In 2016, Atlantic region university partners signed a Memorandum of Understanding (MOU) with the AIEDIRP/APCFNC.
 This document sets out a common framework around issues such as overhead costs, protection for graduate students, and ownership of research.
-By signing the MOU, the universities agree that the AAEDIRP will not be charged university overhead administrative fees for projects the universities collaborate on.
+By signing the MOU, the universities agree that the AIEDIRP will not be charged university overhead administrative fees for projects the universities collaborate on.
+The AIEDIRP University Partners include:

 - Acadia University